NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 Now we going to start the installation.

 ### Create user
-Best is to have a "clean" Ubuntu installation to install Seafile on, and during Ubuntu installation you should choose seafile as username, but if you don't have a clean one it's recommended that Seafile are running with it's own user. <br><br>
+Best is to have a "clean" Ubuntu installation to install Seafile on, and during Ubuntu installation you should choose seafile as username, but if you don't have a clean one it's recommended that Seafile are running with it's own user. <br>

 ***you should not run Seafile with root user or sudo command.*** <br>
 To create a new user you should use the following commands.